• Skip to primary navigation

 a jar of pepper jelly next to a plate of cream cheese with pepper jelly and crackers

-As I mentioned, these make great gifts for neighbors and friends.
-The best part is, if you process them you can make them in advance and have holiday gifts ready to go!
+As I mentioned, this pepper jelly recipe makes great gifts for neighbors and friends.
+The best part is, if you process them you can make them in advance and have holiday gifts ready to go.

 xo,